SoftUni-Internal/interactive-content/EN/11-QA-Introduction/05-Testing.md

 Test plan is a document describing the **scope**, **approach**, **resources** and **schedule** of intended test activities.

-It identifies amongst others test items, the features to be tested, the testing tasks, who will do each task, degree of tester independence, the test environment, the test design techniques and entry and exit criteria to be used, and the rationale for their choice, and any risks requiring contingency planning.
+It identifies amongst others test items, the features to be tested, the testing tasks, who will do each task, degree of tester independence, the test environment, the test design techniques, and entry and exit criteria to be used, and the rationale for their choice, and any risks requiring contingency planning.

 It is a **record** of the test planning process.
 [/slide]